polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 1.6012 GFLOPS
 ```

-This is nearly a 3x improvement in performance, but still no where close to the
+This is nearly a 3x improvement in performance, but still nowhere close to the
 machine peak or the performance of MKL, OpenBLAS or BLIS!

 ### Explicit Copying or Packing